• Skip to primary navigation

 Description

-Healthy vanilla cupcakes made with almond flour and sweetened with coconut sugar.
-Gluten free, grain free, dairy free and Paleo friendly.
+These vanilla almond flour cupcakes are healthy, but delicious!ย They are made with almond flour, sweetened with coconut sugar and completely gluten free, dairy free and paleo friendly.

 Ingredients